mackenzie-wentworth/express-note-taker/README.md

 ## Usage
-The *Express Note Taker* serves as a tool for users to write and save notes all in one application.
+The **Express Note Taker** serves as a tool for users to write and save notes all in one application.

+### *How to Use the Express Note Taker:*
 The following images demonstrate the appearance and functionality of the Express Note Taker web application:

 ![An image of the homepage for the Express Note Taker application.](./assets/images/homepage-note_taker.png)

+After clicking on "Get Started" from the homepage, users will be taken to a page that displays all previously saved notes in the menu on the left-side of the page.

 ![An image of all saved notes in the left-side menu on the Express Note Taker application.](./assets/images/saved-notes.png)

+To create and save a **new note**, users can edit the 'Note Title' and 'Note Text' fields.
+Once the user has added text to both fields, then a `save icon` will appear in the top-right corner of the page to click and save their new note.

 ![An image to show how to add a new note to the Express Note Taker application.](./assets/images/new-note.png)